The Agave Guide

 • Environmental Notes: Thrives in dry, rocky soils and a wide range of elevations up to 2,000 m.

-💡 Insider Tip: Though it’s the most common species in mezcal production, Espadín’s diversity is astonishing — terroir and technique can make one batch taste radically different from another.
+Though it’s the most common species in mezcal production, Espadín’s diversity is astonishing — terroir and technique can make one batch taste radically different from another.
 Some maestros use Espadín to express pure artistry, not simplicity.

 Agave potatorum – Tobalá